Supermarine Scimitar: Operational history

-Early on in the Scimitar's flying career, the majority of the Royal Navy's carriers were relatively small while the Scimitar was a comparatively large and powerful aircraft.
-This combination likely contributed heavily to the frequent landing accidents with the type; perhaps the most high profile of these occurred during the type's introduction.
-It was a fatal accident, taking the life of Commander John Russell, commanding officer of 803 Naval Air Squadron, the first squadron to operate the Scimitar.
-Overall the Scimitar suffered from a high loss rate; 39 were lost in a number of accidents, amounting to 51% of the Scimitar's production run.

-Although the Scimitar could operate as a fighter, the interceptor role was covered by the De Havilland Sea Venom and then the de Havilland Sea Vixen.
+Although the Scimitar could operate as a fighter, the interceptor role was covered by the de Havilland Sea Venom and then the de Havilland Sea Vixen.
 The Scimitar itself was replaced by the Blackburn Buccaneer.
 It was kept initially as a tanker to allow the underpowered Buccaneer S.1 to be launched from aircraft carriers with a useful weapons load.
-To save weight, the Buccaneer would take off with minimum fuel then top up from a Scimitar.
-Late in the Scimitar's operational career, examples were flown between 1965 and 1970 by the Fleet Requirements Unit (FRU) based at Bournemouth Airport (Hurn).
+To save weight, the Buccaneer would take off with a reduced fuel load then refuel from a Scimitar immediately after.
+Late in the Scimitar's operational career, 16 examples were flown between 1965 and 1970 by the Fleet Requirements Unit (FRU) based at Bournemouth Airport (Hurn).
 The FRU was managed by Airwork Services and provided realistic flight operations for land and sea-based naval training units.

+Notable accidents

+Early on in the Scimitar's flying career, the majority of the Royal Navy's aircraft carriers were relatively small while the Scimitar was comparatively large and powerful.
+This combination likely contributed to landing accidents with the type.
+It suffered from a high loss rate—39 were lost in a number of accidents, amounting to 51% of its production run.

+On 25 September 1958, when landing on the newly-recommissioned HMS Victorious and in full view of the press, one of the arrestor wires broke, causing the Scimitar (serial XD240) of Commander John Russell (commanding officer of 803 Naval Air Squadron) to fall into the sea.
+With no means of ejecting through the canopy and despite the best efforts of the crew of the Westland Whirlwind planeguard helicopter to rescue him, Russell drowned as his Scimitar sank.
+The incident was later broadcast by British Pathé News.
+After the aircraft was recovered, it was found that Russell had managed to open the canopy, but had been prevented from successfully escaping due to being tethered by ejector seat leg straps and the dinghy lanyard.

+On 19 November 1958, after losing altitude over the Black Isle in the Scottish Highlands, Sublieutenant C.R.
+Cresswell ejected from his Scimitar (serial XD247).
+His parachute only partially opened and he plummeted into the ground.
+The Scimitar crashed approximately 2 miles from his landing location.
+He was taken to the nearby Raigmore Hospital, where he died of his injuries the following day.